 • Research and prepare donor education materials and other materials for internal Wellspring use, such as donor memos, presentations including staff meeting presentations, work plans, and annual reports.

 • Conduct research related to field developments, potential grantees, and other topics requested by the program team.
 Write short memos and issue briefs.

-• Participate in internal Wellspring advisory groups, task forces, and processes.
+Other: Participate on internal Wellspring advisory groups, task forces, and processes as needed.